Endocrine Glands and Exocrine Glands

 Hormones of the pancreas

-The pancreas produces insulin, somatostatin and glucagon.
+The pancreas produces insulin, somatostatin, and glucagon.
 Insulin and glucagon regulate the blood sugar level.
 Somatostatin inhibits the release of digestive juice.
 Insulin and glucagon are synthesized in the so-called islets of Langerhans.
 Glucagon is produced in alpha-cells, insulin in beta-cells.
 The production of somatostatin takes place in delta-cells.
-All three types of hormones are released after food intake.
+All 3 types of hormones are released after food intake.
 A high blood sugar level leads to the release of insulin.
 If the blood sugar level decreases, glucagon is released to raise the blood sugar level again.
 Insulin and glucagon can be inhibited with the amylin and pancreatostatin.

 Hormones of the adrenals

 Hormones of the gonads (ovary and testis)

-The gender specific sex hormones are produced by the gonads, which are the ovaries and the testis.
+The gender-specific sex hormones are produced by the gonads, which are the ovaries and the testes.
 The produced hormones are androgens, gestagens, and estrogens.
 The production of said hormones has to be stimulated by other hormones.

 Hormones of the thymus